seanlb02/Serene-Docs/README.md

 ### Purpose

-Nowadays, around 20% of adults are suffering from mental illness.
-It affects a person a lot which shows on a person’s act.
-This app is a platform which helps a user to track his mental health condition.
-There are some other purposes of this app which are given below-
+(maybe need a reference for the 20% stat?)

+Multiple research has shown that writing down emotions has positive effects on ones mental-wellbeing, as it allows them to reflect on current events in their life and gain a better understanding of their emotions.

 Serene is a mental health journaling platform that gives users – and other users they authorise – the ability to log and track changes in their emotional state through time.

-·  	Serene was built to solve the problem people face in recounting discrete changes in their mental health and disclosing these changes to those closest to them.
+Serene was built to solve the problem people face in (1) recounting discrete changes in their mental health and (2) disclosing these changes to the people around them.

-·  	Most of the time, people don’t want to disclose their mental state to others.
-But for special purposes such as monitoring (e.g. data can be monitored by the psychologists), users can grant access to other users.
+Unfortunately, many people struggle to disclose their mental state to others.
+Users can grant access to their mental wellbeing data to other users (e.g. psychologists, social workers, family members) for the purposes of monitoring.

-·  	This app will help to understand a user’s mood so that he/she can manage them and feel better faster.
+This app will help to understand a user’s mood so that they can manage them and feel better faster.
 Also, it’s easier to make decisions related to health which can provide a better quality of life.

-·  	It is beneficial for a person to manage low moods and triggering situations if he/she tracks his/her mood daily through this app.
+Serene for a person to manage low moods and triggering situations mood daily through an app like Serene.

-·  	Serene does this by allowing users to log their mental state each day via journal entries and a weekly wellbeing questionnaire, with select data summarised by a weekly/daily graphical snapshot.
+Serene does this by allowing users to log their mental state each day via journal entries and a weekly wellbeing questionnaire, with select data summarised by a weekly/daily graphical snapshot.
 Users can grant other users access to this snapshot for remote monitoring.

-·  	This app plays a great role to reduce the stigma as in most of the communities, mental illness isn’t widely talked about.
+This app plays a great role to reduce the stigma as in most of the communities where mental illness isn’t widely talked about.

 ### Functionality/features